Why does Altamir invest exclusively with Apax Partners ?

 - Companies in the portfolio for less than one year

-- Apax Partners France holds companies at acquisition cost during the first year, except for specific cases
+- Apax Partners SAS holds companies at acquisition cost during the first year, except for specific cases

-- Apax Partners LLP usually holds Growth and Venture investments close to acquisition price.
+- Apax Partners LLP usually holds Growth investments close to acquisition price.
 Buy-Out investments may be re-valued at day one.